Man dies after crawling into plane engine at Salt Lake City Airport, officials say

 The police investigation started around 9:50 p.m. local time after a store manager in the airport reported a disturbance involving a passenger on the secured side of the terminal, authorities said.
 Airport authorities told police the man had passed through an emergency exit.

+Officers and Airport Operations found personal items, including clothing and shoes, on one of the airport runways at 10:06 p.m. as they looked for Efinger.
+Just minutes later, dispatchers told police the man was at one of the airport's deicing pads.
+They said he was underneath a plane and had accessed the engine.
+Officers asked air traffic controllers to notify the pilot to shut down the aircraft's engines.

-Around 10:10 p.m., the man was found unconscious inside the wing-mounted engine of a plane, police said.
-Officers and airport employees worked to get the man out.
-First responders attempted emergency life-saving measures, but the man died on the scene.
+Around 10:10 p.m., the man was found unconscious, part of the way inside the wing-mounted engine of a plane, police said.
+Officers and airport employees worked to get the man out, and first responders attempted emergency life-saving measures, including CPR and the administration of naloxone, a medication for individual suffering from opioid overdoses, but the man died on the scene.

+Salt Lake City officers will work with the medical examiner's office to determine Efinger's cause and manner of death, which police said may include a toxicology report.

 for more features.